fusioneer-ltd/shiva/README.md

 # Shiva

-Rails and ActiveRecord aren't really meant to deal with several database at a time just out of the box.
+Rails and ActiveRecord are not meant to deal with several databases just out of the box.

-Shiva extends the rake tasks (like migrate of schema:dump) to work with several databases.
+Shiva extends Rake tasks (like db:migrate, or schema:dump) to work with several databases.

-This way you have a folder in db/migrate for each database, a separate schema.rb for each, etc.
+This way you can set up a separate folder in db/migrate, a separate schema.rb, and so on, for each database.

 ## Installation